2024 United States gubernatorial elections: Closest states

 Red denotes states won by Republicans.
-Dark blue denotes race won by New Progressives.

 Delaware

 Governor John Carney was re-elected to a second term in 2020 with 59.5% of the vote.
 He was term-limited by the Delaware Constitution in 2024 and could not seek re-election for a third term.
-New Castle County Executive Matt Meyer defeated Lieutenant Governor Bethany Hall-Long and President of the National Wildlife Federation and former secretary of the Delaware Department of Natural Resources and Environmental Control Collin O'Mara for the Democratic nomination and state House Minority Leader Michael Ramone has defeated Police Officer Jerry Price and Contactor Bobby Williamson for the Republican nomination.
+New Castle County Executive Matt Meyer defeated Lieutenant Governor Bethany Hall-Long and President of the National Wildlife Federation and former secretary of the Delaware Department of Natural Resources and Environmental Control Collin O'Mara for the Democratic nomination and state House Minority Leader Michael Ramone defeated Police Officer Jerry Price and Contactor Bobby Williamson for the Republican nomination.